microsoft/hlsl-specs/proposals/NNNN-max-records-per-node.md

 ### Optional Attribute

 This attribute could be made optional, for maximum backward compatibility; i.e. existing SM6.8 Work Graphs compile with the newer Shader Model.
 When `MaxRecordsPerNode` is _not_ specified, the implicit value of `MaxRecordsPerNode` is equal to `MaxRecords`.
 This also avoids redundant attribute specifications for those usage models where the values of `MaxRecords` and `MaxRecordsPerNode` are identical.
+However, for performance reasons, this was made a required attribute with a compiler fall back for backward compatibilty.

 <!-- {% endraw %} -->